t1oluwani/StudyAI/README.md

 # TODO
 - transcript show up after link is presesd
-- optimize by checking if file exist before downloading
 - check for file
 - Use transcript for prompt
 - Function for responding to chat